 Many large-scale investors ditched the previously hot markets such as San Francisco and New York to buy up properties in “cheaper” markets such as the South.
 Even our own market of Charlotte-Concord-Gastonia saw a huge boom in investor activity.
 Despite these large-scale companies moving in to buy up properties, a study found that smaller-scale investors made up 74% of the investors purchasing property made up of small to mid-size investors with 100 properties or less.

 It’s not exactly fair to pin the blame on any one kind of property investor.
 However, the pressure that the housing market has felt to drive up home prices can absolutely be attributed to higher and higher bidding happening spurred by investors.
 Finding it nearly impossible to purchase a home?
 Investors would rather you rent a home from them.

 Investor home purchase slump 2022

 Investor purchases may have slowed, but we still aren’t back to pre-pandemic levels yet.
 These investors have still gotten the last word, cashing in on soaring rental prices, and meeting the high demand for rentals.
-Given that there are a huge lack of affordable homes for sale…because investors drive up prices significantly.
+Given that there is a huge lack of affordable homes for sale… investors drive up prices significantly.